Get started:

 A parallel import is a car that comes into the UK from the EU through legal channels.
 Most of the time, these cars are the same as models sold in the UK, but they are cheaper in other European countries.

-Because these cars are made to European standards, they usually meet UK safety and environmental standards.
+Because these cars were built to EU type-approval standards, they usually meet UK safety and emissions requirements with minimal changes.
 This makes it easier to register and insure them in the UK.

 Be aware that warranties may be different, and check to see if service and parts are available at UK dealerships.
 This makes maintenance easy and convenient.